-- The second half of the presidency is usually stronger than the first because of economic stimulus, such as tax cuts and job creation.
+- The second half of the presidency is usually stronger than the first because of economic stimuli, such as tax cuts and job creation.

 History and Accuracy of the Presidential Election Cycle Theory

 In the most recent history, the election cycle theory has has mixed results.
 For example, stock market performance in Donald Trump's first year was much stronger than the second year.
 The first two years of Barack Obama's first presidential term was much stronger than his third year.
 And the same results occurred in Obama's second term — the first two years were much stronger than the third and fourth.
 Also, George H.W.
 Bush's first year was much stronger than his third and fourth, and Bill Clinton had strong first years in both of his terms.

 A wise investor will consider the Presidential Election Cycle as only one of many factors influencing economic and market conditions.
 Certainly, politics do play a role in financial markets and the legislation passed in Congress (often originating from a sitting President's legislative agenda) does have a significant impact on corporate earnings.
 However, the timing of any given year of a sitting President's term is just one-factor influencing market risk, which can include world economic conditions, interest rates, investor psychology, and weather.